ju5td0m7m1nd/react-scroll-ripple-effect/README.md

 # React Scroll Ripple Effect

 ## What is this?
-> This is a light commponet of dot ripple effect
+> This is a light component of dot ripple effect
 > which will be triggered by scroll to the specific section.

 ## Example